worktheclock/replit.github.io/tutorials/06-github-and-run-button.md

 ![Run button config](/images/tutorials/06-github/run-config.gif)

 If you hit the `run` button, you should see the app start.
-As you can see, the web application is very basic: all it can do is display a welcome message.
+Every time you press the `run` button, Replit will execute the command specified in the `.replit` file.
+This web application is very basic: all it can do is display a welcome message.

 ![**Image 3:** *Running the Flask application on Replit.*](/images/tutorials/06-github/06-03-mydemoapp-run.png)